-Overall, in 2023, the total fees we have incurred with Deloitte slightly decreased by 2%.
-The 2023 increase in Total Audit Fees results from adjustments in hourly rates and adjustments related to the adoption of IFRS 17 and IFRS 9.
-This increase is offset by the decrease of Audit-related Fees in 2023 resulting from additional work conducted in 2022 for the IFRS 17 and IFRS 9 transition.
+Overall, in 2024, the total fees we incurred with Deloitte increased slightly by 7%.
+The increase results mainly from acquisitions and normal inflation.
+The increase is offset by the decrease in Audit-related Fees and Other Fees in 2024 resulting from additional work conducted in 2023 for the adoption of IFRS 17 and IFRS 9 and by the decrease for non-audit services.